2022–23 Accrington Stanley F.C. season: April

+May

 FA Cup

 Accrington were drawn away to Crawley Town in the first round, at home to Barnet in the second round and away to Boreham Wood in the third round.

 EFL Cup

 Stanley were drawn at home to Tranmere Rovers in the first round.

 EFL Trophy

 On 20 June, the initial Group stage draw was made, grouping Accrington with Rochdale and Salford City.
 Three days later, Liverpool U21s joined Northern Group D. Stanley were drawn away to Grimsby Town in the second round to Burton Albion in the third round and to Lincoln City in the quarter-final.
 In the semi-finals, Accrington Stanley were drawn at home to Bolton Wanderers.